pranesh-S-S/Azure-Based-Demand-Forecasting-Capacity-Optimization-System/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the LICENSE License.